Sunday, April 26, 2020

 This year, we can't go to places on a pilgrimage.
 We can't show our love through hugs and kisses, but we offer a different kind of love in the distance.
 To show love to people, we need to keep our distance.
 A tough love.

-We can gather with our family at home and listen to the words of God.
-We light a candle and offer a prayer
+We can gather with our family at home and listen to God's words.
+We can also light a candle and offer a prayer

-He is not absent, but He is there with us in the comfort of our home, wrapped in His loving arms.
+He is not absent; He is there with us in the comfort of our homes, wrapped in His loving arms.
 He is forever in our hearts and transforms our lives.

 Yes, we may be living in this time of uncertainty, but we are learning to slow down, to live in stillness, and to notice and appreciate even the little things that matter in our lives.

-On this Good Friday, we continue to pray and observe the Holy burial through the Holy image of the Santo Entierro.
-It is our belief that Christ has died to save humanity.
-Its significance lies in our personal experience and journey when He reveals his Holiness on our being.
+On this Good Friday, we continue to pray and observe the Holy Burial through the Holy image of the Santo Entierro.
+We believe that Christ has died to save humanity.
+Its significance lies in our personal experience and journey when He reveals His Holiness to us.

 © 2020 Del Cusay